 How you design your survey plays a significant role in the value of the insights you receive.
-This entails asking the right questions, and phrasing them in such a way that they draw out a customer’s true thoughts and feelings regarding the goods and services offered by your company.
-The following tips can help you craft your NPS survey to receive the optimum results, which will be invaluable to your technology marketing team and customer PR program.
+This entails asking the right questions and phrasing them in such a way that they draw out a customer’s true thoughts and feelings regarding the goods and services offered by your company.
+The following best practices will help you craft your NPS survey to receive the best results possible, which will be invaluable to your technology marketing team and customer PR program.

 As the saying goes, timing is everything.
 This is certainly true of NPS surveys, which must be distributed thoughtfully to ensure they are well-received by customers.
 For instance, weekly questionnaires may seem like a good way to stay in step with customer sentiment, but can actually annoy your customer.
 When sending questionnaires, focus on those times when customers will be least busy and more likely to pay their full attention to your queries.

 Along with follow-up, reminders are useful for nudging busy customers to complete a survey.
 When sending reminders, do so carefully; refrain from sending more than three reminders, and make sure you carefully separate customers who have completed the questionnaire from those who have not.

 3. Craft a compelling subject line

 Most people have inboxes brimming with unwanted emails.
 That’s why it’s crucial that you craft a compelling subject line when sending out emails to ensure your customers don’t mistake these messages for spam.
 Try to make your customers feel like individuals, while also properly identifying your company.
 DigitalMarketer.com offers some insight into writing effective subject lines for your emails.